Dorakhris/Dorakhris/README.md

 I’m Dorathy Christopher, a cybersecurity specialist with hands-on experience in incident response, digital forensics, and Identity and Access Management (IAM).
 This repository is a reflection of my journey and expertise in the field of cybersecurity, showcasing my projects and skills.

 ## Objective
-Driven by my passion for security and the evolving landscape of the internet, I’m dedicated to a career in cybersecurity with a focus on digital forensics.
-I am currently preparing for the CompTIA Security+ SY0-701 exam while continually expanding my knowledge through practical projects and real-world scenarios.
-My goal is to apply my analytical skills and hands-on experience in incident response, digital forensics, and security audits to contribute to a dynamic cybersecurity team.
+Fueled by a passion for cybersecurity and the dynamic nature of the internet, I am committed to a career in digital forensics and Governance, Risk, and Compliance (GRC).
+I am continuously expanding my knowledge through practical projects and real-world experiences.
+My goal is to apply my analytical skills and hands-on experience in incident response, digital forensics, and GRC to contribute to a forward-thinking cybersecurity team.
 I aim to help protect organizations by developing and implementing security frameworks, conducting thorough vulnerability assessments, and analyzing cyber threats to align with business objectives.

 ## Skills